jtsteinbach/sandbox/README.md

 Rewrites the working folder to the branch's latest save and updates the branch pointer.
 Refuses with unsaved changes, unless the folder already matches the target exactly.
 Files locked by other people are left alone and reported.
 Writes are atomic and symlink-safe; directories emptied by the switch are pruned.

-### `sb merge <branch> [--no-verify] [-i]`
+### `sb merge <branch> [--no-verify] [-i]` / `sb merge --abort`

 Three-way merge into the current branch, using the best common ancestor as the base (a true lowest-common-ancestor search, correct after prior merges; criss-cross histories resolve deterministically).

 - If the current branch is an ancestor of the target, the tip fast-forwards (still gated by pre-merge tests).
 - Files changed on one side take that side.
 - A file that exists on only one side, and never existed in the base, is kept.
 Deletion happens only when the base had the file and one side removed it.
+- Merge is rename-aware: if one side renames a file and the other edits it under the old name, the edit follows to the new name.
+A file renamed differently on the two sides conflicts.
-- Files changed on both sides get a line-level three-way merge; non-overlapping edits combine, overlapping edits conflict.
+- Files changed on both sides get a line-level three-way merge.
+Non-overlapping edits combine (including edits on adjacent lines), and CRLF files and files without a trailing newline merge with their line endings and final-newline state preserved.
+Only genuine overlaps, differing same-point insertions, binaries, and files with mixed or lone carriage returns conflict.
-- On conflict, the merge stops before touching anything.
-Your working folder is unchanged, and each conflicting file is listed with the reason.
-Reconcile on one branch, save, merge again.
-There is no in-progress merge state.

-The merge is conservative on purpose: adjacent-line edits, same-point insertions, CRLF files, binaries, and files without a trailing newline count as conflicts rather than being guessed at or rewritten.

 Pre-merge gates run against the merged tree itself before it is committed.

+On conflict the merge is applied to the worktree with `<<<<<<< ours` / `======= ` / `>>>>>>> theirs` markers written into the conflicting text files, and the merge stays open: `sb switch`, `sb branch`, `sb restore`, `sb undo`, and `sb publish` are blocked until it's resolved.
+Edit the marked files and run `sb save "<message>"` to finish — it produces a real two-parent merge commit and refuses while any marker remains — or `sb merge --abort` to put the folder back exactly as it was.
+Binary conflicts have no markers to place, so the file is kept at your version and listed for you to reconcile by hand.

 A merge that would change a file someone else has locked is refused.
 With `-i` (`--ignore`), those files are skipped: the merge proceeds for everything else, each skipped file keeps your current version and its lock, and the result is recorded as a partial merge (a single-parent save, not a merge commit), so re-running the merge after the locks release brings in what was skipped. sandbox does not record ancestry it didn't actually merge.